 The IPM philosophy is not a recent one.
 Since the development of the cotton pest management program in the 1920s, the idea has existed.
-Insect control was "super-vised" by certified entomologists under this plan, and insecticide applications were made in accordance with findings from routinely observing pest and natural enemy populations.
+Insect control was "supervised" by certified Entomologists under this plan, and insecticide applications were made in accordance with findings from routinely observed pest and natural enemy populations.
 This was considered a substitute for pesticide programs that were dependent on the calendar.
 A solid understanding of ecology and an examination of anticipated changes in pest and natural enemy populations provide the foundation of supervised control.
 The optimal combination of chemical and biological treatments is sought and determined for a particular insect pest in supervised control, also known as integrated control.
-The application of chemical pesticides is done in a way that minimizes interference with biological control.
-Only when consistent monitoring shows that a pest population has grown to an economically significant level are chemical controls implemented.
+The application of chemical pesticides is done in a way that minimizes the interference with biological control.
+Only when consistent monitoring shows that a pest population has grown to an economically significant level, chemical controls are implemented.
 Therefore, such therapy is necessary to keep the population from suffering economic harm to the point where losses would outweigh the expense of artificial control methods (Ehi et al., 2014).
 Following the development of contemporary fungicides in the eighteenth century, and herbicides and insecticides in the nineteenth, research on chemical weapons, specifically gas-based weapons, during the two world wars produced new organic compounds with insecticidal qualities that were subsequently applied to agriculture (Jean et al., 2021).